-Let’s face it: The past year has made us all think about our own mortality a lot more.
+Let’s face it: The past year or so has made us all think about our own mortality a lot more.
 But creating an estate plan with an attorney can be expensive, sometimes costing thousands of dollars.
 That’s a lot of money at a time when so many people are strapped for cash.
 Fortunately, there are a few things you can do to be prepared even if you don’t have much money to spare.

 Yes, You Have an Estate

 An estate may seem like something you only have if you’re Warren Buffett or your last name is Vanderbilt.
 But your estate is simply everything you own.
 If you have money in a checking account, a car, a house or a painting on your wall, all of that counts as part of your estate, even if none of it’s worth much.

 What Is Probate and Why Do I Want to Avoid It?

 Probate is the court-supervised process of distributing your assets when you die.
 During this process, your assets are frozen, meaning they can’t be sold, and creditors get first priority.
 Everything becomes part of the public record.
 This process can often take over a year, though it’s a lot simpler if you have a will.
 Even if you have a will, your instructions can be contested.

 Someone who dies without a will is said to die intestate.
 When that happens your property gets distributed by a court-appointed trustee according to the laws of your state, rather than according to your wishes.